 - Demonstrate English proficiency by providing a qualifying TOEFL score of 500 (paper) or 61 (internet) that is less than two years old.
 TTC's school code is 5049.
 For more information on the Test of English as Foreign Language (TOEFL), review the Educational Testing Service website.

 - You will take TTC's Placement Test once you arrive.

 - Documentation of the equivalent of high school graduation / secondary education completion.
 We will require an evaluation report of the documents.

 - Notarized Affidavit of Financial Support, Form I-134, is required and must be completed by the sponsor.
 You may have more than one sponsor; or you can sponsor yourself, however you must prove you have sufficient funds to support yourself for one year.
 To download the latest version of the form, go to the USCIS website, click on Immigration forms and scroll down until you see I-134.

-- Tuition deposit in the amount of $10,422.00 (money order or certified check in U.S. dollars) is required.
+- Tuition deposit in the amount of $10,715 (certified bank check in U.S. dollars) is required.
 The deposit may not be used for tuition or fees during this time but remains on deposit until after the second full semester you are enrolled.
 In addition to this deposit, you must pay tuition and fees on the published due date of your first two semesters.
 At the end of your second semester you may request to have the tuition deposit refunded to you or applied towards fees for the following semesters.
-The tuition deposit is fully refundable if the student elects not to pursue study at the College.
+The tuition deposit is fully refundable if the student elects not to pursue study at the college.